42debut/node-unoconv/README.md

 # node-unoconv

-A node.js wrapper for converting documents with [unoconv](http://dag.wieers.com/home-made/unoconv/).
+A node.js wrapper for converting documents with [unoconv](https://github.com/42debut/unoconv).

 ## Requirements

-[Unoconv](http://dag.wieers.com/home-made/unoconv/) is required, which requires [LibreOffice](http://www.libreoffice.org/) (or OpenOffice.)
+Our modified version of [Unoconv](https://github.com/42debut/unoconv) is required, which requires [LibreOffice](http://www.libreoffice.org/) (or OpenOffice.).
+It is included in this repo so you don't need to download it!

 ## Install